-Douglas College > Study at Douglas > International students > New & returning students > Medical insurance
+Douglas College > Study at Douglas > International students > New students > Medical insurance

 All international students are REQUIRED to have basic medical coverage while studying at Douglas College.
-Temporary Insurance for new students is available through guard.me while the BC Medical Services Plan (MSP) is available to international students after a 3 month waiting period.
+During COVID-19, BC MSP has waived the 3 month waiting period and students can now apply to MSP immediately after arrival in Canada.
 Douglas Students' Union Health & Dental Plan is an extended medical insurance plan to cover additional services such as dental & vision.

 All international students studying for more than 6 months in BC are required to have basic medical coverage.
 This medical coverage is issued through the government of British Columbia and is called the Medical Services Plan (MSP).